-As of December 31, 2013, we had approximately \$11.0 million of cash, cash equivalents, and investments as compared to \$13.4 million at December 31, 2012.
-As of December 31, 2013, we had approximately \$4.0 million of cash and cash equivalents as compared to \$4.4 million as of December 31, 2012, a decrease of \$0.4 million.
-The decrease in cash was primarily due to cash used in operations of approximately \$0.8 million offset by cash provided by financing activities of approximately \$0.4 million.
+As of December 31, 2014, we had approximately \$6.0 million of cash, cash equivalents, and investments as compared to \$11.0 million at December 31, 2013.
+As of December 31, 2014, we had approximately \$5.3 million of cash and cash equivalents as compared to \$4.0 million as of December 31, 2013, an increase of \$1.3 million.
+The increase in cash was primarily due to cash provided by investing and financing activities of \$6.0 million offset by cash used in operating activities of approximately \$4.7 million.

+For the year ended December 31, 2014, operating activities used \$4.7 million in cash, which was attributable to our net loss of approximately \$5.3 million and the change in operating assets and liabilities of \$2.4 million offset by approximately \$3.0 million from the net non-cash expenses.
 For the year ended December 31, 2013, operating activities used \$0.8 million in cash, which was attributable to our net loss of approximately \$14.1 million offset by approximately \$11.8 million from the net non-cash expenses and the change in operating assets and liabilities of \$1.5 million.

-For the year ended December 31, 2012, operating activities provided \$4.8 million in cash, which was attributable to our net income of approximately \$2.3 million, approximately \$2.1 million from the net non-cash expenses and the change in operating assets and liabilities of \$0.4 million.
+For the year ended December 31, 2014, investing activities provided approximately \$4.6 million in cash of which approximately \$6.3 million was from net investments maturing offset by approximately \$1.5 million of equipment purchases primarily for upgrading our production line and \$0.2 million to purchase intangible assets.
 For the year ended December 31, 2013, investing activities provided approximately \$0.1 million in cash of which approximately \$2.0 million was from net investments maturing and approximately \$1.9 million purchased equipment primarily for upgrading our production line.

-For the year ended December 31, 2012, investing activities used approximately \$4.8 million in cash of which approximately \$2.5 million purchased investments and approximately \$2.3 million purchased equipment primarily for upgrading our production line.
+For the year ended December 31, 2014, financing activities provided approximately \$1.3 million in cash from the exercise of warrants and stock options.
 For the year ended December 31, 2013, financing activities provided approximately \$0.4 million in cash from the exercise of stock options.
-For the year ended December 31, 2012, financing activities used approximately \$3.2 million in cash of which approximately \$3.1 million was used for dividend payments and approximately \$0.4 million was for the purchase of treasury stock offset by proceeds from the exercise of stock options of approximately \$0.3 million.